InAbsencia/inabsentia.io/README.md

  - [tl;dr](#tldr)
  - [License](#License)

 # Introduction
 [iyyel.io](https://iyyel.io) is a personal website used as a blog and portfolio.
-I use it to blog about technology when I feel like it and to showcase the projects that I've been involved in.
+I use it to blog about technology when I feel like it and to showcase the projects that I have been involved in.
 If one would like to contact me, there are several options listed on the site as well.

 When it comes to websites, I am all about simplicity and performance, which is why I am a big fan of static websites.
-This site is built using the static generation tool [Hakyll](https://jaspervdj.be/hakyll/) which makes it easy to manage blogs and simple markdown and html files for the site.
+This site is built using the static generation tool [Hakyll](https://jaspervdj.be/hakyll/) which makes it easy to manage blogs with simple markdown and html files.

 # Installing
 First, install Hakyll by following the tutorial on the link above.

 # How it works
 In the most basic sense, you run a local server through Hakyll where you can modify your site to your liking.
 When you are happy with your result, you can deploy it to your choice of hosting environment.

 # tl;dr
 Clone the repository:

 `git clone https://github.com/iyyel/iyyel.io`